-Any requests for documents must be made by mail to Robert Johnson-Lally.
+Any requests for documents must be made by mail to Thomas Lester.
 The mailing address can be found in the upper left of this page.

 The new Code of Canon Law features several canons which mandate the need for an Archives on both the parish and diocesan levels.
 Canon 486.2 states that "there is to be established in a safe place a diocesan archive...in which the instruments and writings which refer to both the spiritual and temporal affairs of the diocese, properly arranged and diligently secured, are to be safeguarded."
 In keeping with this stipulation, and also the 1974 Document on Ecclesiastical Archives published by the National Conference of Catholic Bishops, the Archdiocese of Boston has committed itself to the operation of a professionally-managed Archives.